rahedmir/enterprise-apps/README.md

-# enterprise-apps
+# Enterprise Apps
-Collection of Enterprise / Corporate apps
+A collection of basic Enterprise / Corporate apps.